weechm/stan-beginners/case_study/Case-Study-Version-2-.md

       y ~ normal(mu, sigma);
     }

-The model block is where you will specify your model and your priors.
-This is just an example of a basic regression model.
+The model block is where you will specify your model.
+Here is an example of a basic regression model but there are many different types of models with varrying levels of complexity.
+You can see more

 -----